nilostolte/Sudoku/README.md

 the candidate set in a sequential way, it loops until an empty bit is found (`( code & inserted ) == 0 )`) or if it finds no available candidate (`digit == 10`).

-This means that even if there are no available candidates, the algorithm has to loop over all nine bits sequentially.
-Even if the binary representation allows to deal with the candidate set with all elements in parallel, that is, all elements at once, we still have to access it one by one sequentially even when there are not useful results.
+This means that even if there are no available candidates, the algorithm has to loop over all the remaining bits sequentially.
+Even if the binary representation allows to deal with the candidate set with all elements in parallel, that is, all elements at once, we still have to access it one by one sequentially even when there are no useful results.

 ### Stack and Backtracking implementation

 Digits are tried in ascending order from 1 to 9 for each element in the grid that is not yet occupied.
-That's why `digit` and `code` variables atre both initialized with 1.
+That's why `digit` and `code` variables are both initialized with 1.
 Every time a new digit is tried againt the candidate set, and a successful candidate is found
 (that is, when `( code & inserted ) == 0 )`), the digit is pushed on the stack.

 The `push` function also updates `matrix[i][j]`, `lines[i]`, `cols[j]` and `cells[cel[i]][cel[j]]` with the new digit.
 Please check the